-Join the Law & Economics Center (LEC) for lunch on Wednesday, March 26, from 11:30 am – 1:30 pm in downtown DC for an academic roundtable discussing transparency in our civil justice system, especially when it comes to third party litigation financing (TPLF)—a increasingly used and similarly scrutinized mechanism for financing lawsuits.
+On Wednesday, March 26, in downtown DC, the Law & Economics Center (LEC) hosted a lunch and an academic roundtable on Third Party Litigation Financing & Litigation Transparency, discussing transparency in our civil justice system, especially when it comes to third party litigation financing (TPLF)—an increasingly used and similarly scrutinized mechanism for financing lawsuits.

 Legislative efforts at the state and federal levels are just catching up to address some of the concerns raised by this no longer nascent and instead now prevalent aspect of civil litigation across the United States.

-The luncheon will feature panelists discussing issues around TPLF that should inform some of these ongoing state legislative and congressional debates.
-The panel will include several experts who have researched or faced TPLF issues in the courts, including several academics who have just completed new peer-reviewed research on TPLF sponsored by LEC grants (more on these below).
-We hope you will join us for what promises to be an interesting discussion on one important driver in the evolution of litigation and its impact on the civil justice system.
-Doors open at 11:30 am for lunch, and the panel program runs from 12:00 – 1:30 pm.
-As with all LEC events, this program is offered as a public service with no fees, and complimentary lunch will be served.
+The luncheon featured panelists discussing issues around TPLF that informed some of the ongoing state legislative and congressional debates.
+The panel included several experts who have researched or faced TPLF issues in the courts, including academics who have just completed new peer-reviewed research on TPLF sponsored by LEC grants (more on these below).

 More on the issue. . . .